jammm/log-linear-attention/README.md

 > [!NOTE]
 > 1. Modify the absolute file paths in `scripts/train_flame.sh` to match your setup
-> 2. The first training step will compile Triton kernels, which may take several minutes
+> 2. The first training step will compile Triton kernels, which may take tens of minutes